 Efficient processing and analytics rely on high-quality information.
 The more repeatable the end-to-end process of inputting, tracking and utilising information across your business processes, the more reliable and trustworthy the analysis results will be.

 The construction industry needs to make a much greater commitment to moving away from stop-gap data management solutions such as Excel, Word and PDF as its primary stores of business data.
-These systems are convenient as everyone knows them and there is no additional cost.
-However, it can become prohibitively expensive when you factor in maintenance, error-correcting, data-collection and summarisation and incompatibility across the wider organisation.
+Because everyone knows these systems and there is no additional cost, they are convenient.
+However, it can become prohibitively expensive when you factor in maintenance, error-correcting, data collection, summarisation and incompatibility across the wider organisation.

 4. Use Automation Technology

-The way that information is recorded in a source system is not always fit for purpose in a reporting system.
+The information recorded in a source system is not always fit for purpose within a reporting system.
 Sometimes information needs to be rolled up higher, sometimes it needs to be filtered.
-In other scenarios, it may need to be joined with other datasets from across the organisation before it will make sense.
+In other scenarios, you will need to join this with other datasets from across the organisation before it will make sense.

-In true big data applications, with regular reporting/monitoring, none of these processes are done manually, it would be too time-consuming.
-Instead, Data Transformation or Extract, Transform, Load (ETL) toolsets have been developed to support the automation of these processes.
+In true big data applications, with regular reporting and monitoring, you would not perform these processes manually as it would be too time-consuming.
+Instead, to support the automation of these processes, Data Transformation or Extract, Transform, Load (ETL) toolsets have been developed.

-Getting up to speed in this technology will also enable the project controls team to prepare for future big data initiatives.
+Getting up to speed in this technology also enables the project controls team to prepare for future big data initiatives.
 It will give the team the capabilities required to act as business analysts and implementers for new analytics requirements

 5. Implement Organisational Change

-The construction industry and the project controls function will truly not be ready for the wave of big data until information management and data analysis are embedded as core functions both within programmes and within the organisations running the projects.
+Until programmes and the organisations running the projects embed information management and data analysis as core functions, the construction industry and the project controls function will not be ready for the wave of big data.
 This extends well beyond just the selection and implementation of software systems.
-It is also influencing how an organisation should recruit, train and manage their staff.
+It is also influencing how an organisation should recruit, train and manage its staff.
 Additionally, it will influence how they should assign management or ownership of their data.

 The vision for how data is managed within an organisation must also be pushed up into the corporate space.
 It is simply not sustainable to allow projects and programmes to implement their own standards and processes without overarching coordination.
-This does not mean an organisation must completely lock down their systems.
-However, a well thought out model needs to be implemented.
+This does not mean an organisation must completely lock down its systems, but you must implement a well thought out model.

-We see project controls and Project Management Offices’ (PMO) as having a signification influence in this space.
-Within project-driven organisations, these bodies are well placed to sponsor and influence the adoption of better practices.
-Each of these functions has a wide reach across organisational units and collect and report significant amounts of data.
-The project controls/PMO function should look to align itself as the business owner or business representative for the organisation with respect to project and performance data.
+We see project controls and Project Management Offices (PMOs) as having a significant influence in this space.
+These bodies can sponsor and influence the adoption of better practices within project-driven organisations.
+Each of these functions has a wide reach across organisational units and collects and reports significant amounts of data.
+The project controls function should align itself as the business representative for the organisation relating to project and performance data.
 They may also have a role to play in becoming the initial business analysts for the organisation.

-There are numerous lessons from the realm of big data that can be learnt and applied to project controls.
-This will enhance data-driven decision making and ultimately, improve project performance.
-The good news is that these can be applied to a fledgeling project at a fraction of the cost and complexity of big data players and consumers.
+Project controls can learn and apply numerous lessons from the realm of big data.
+This will enhance data driven decision making and, ultimately, improve project performance.
+The good news is that fledgling projects can apply this for a fraction of the cost and complexity of big data players and consumers.
 It will require strong leadership to generate a culture that values a modern technology infrastructure and data-driven decision making.
 It will also require one or more consummate professionals to own the design, implementation and management of systems, data and related processes.
 Organisations who desire to remain relevant in the future will need to start investing in the development of staff and technologies within the data management space at a corporate level, not as a “nice to have” project-level expense.

 If you’d like to better harness big data on your project, get in touch!